 Editor’s Note: Most people have no idea what really happens when the banking system collapses, let alone how to prepare…

-Gold is a commodity like coffee, copper, or aluminum.
-But unlike other commodities, gold is money.
-It’s held its value for thousands of years.
-Gold has preserved wealth through every kind of crisis imaginable.
-It will preserve wealth during the next crisis, too.
+Owning gold is essential.
+Gold has held its value for thousands of years.
+It has preserved wealth through every kind of crisis imaginable.
+Gold will preserve wealth during the next crisis, too.

 Tags: offshore banking,